WolfControl/wolfcontrol.github.io/content/developers/cicd.md

 +++
 title = "Continuous Integration/Deployment"
 type = "docs"
-weight = 10
+weight = 2
 +++

 ## Overview

-As we saw in [System Architecture](/developers/architecture), the WolfControl system is made up of many different components.
-To ensure that all these components work together seamlessly, we use a system of continuous integration/continuous deployment (CI/CD) pipelines.
-This automates the process of building, testing, and deploying changes to the system, ensuring that everything is always up-to-date and working as expected.
+As seen in [System Architecture](/developers/architecture), the WolfControl system is composed of various components.
+To ensure seamless integration and functionality, we employ continuous integration/continuous deployment (CI/CD) pipelines.
+These pipelines automate the building, testing, and deployment processes, ensuring that all components are up-to-date and operational.

 ## Firmware Libraries

-A number of firmware libraries are shared across all devices in the WolfControl system.
-These libraries are updated frequently to add new features, fix bugs, and improve performance.
-To ensure that all devices are using the latest versions of these libraries, we use a CI/CD pipeline to automatically update the firmware repositories whenever a new release is created.
+The WolfControl system uses several shared firmware libraries across all devices.
+These libraries are updated frequently to add features, fix bugs, and improve performance.
+Our CI/CD pipeline ensures that all devices use the latest library versions by automatically updating firmware repositories when a new release is created.

-Currently, changes are made directly in the main branch of each library.
-Development firmware is built using the latest commit from each library, while production firmware is built using the latest release.

-The process works as follows:
+The current process is as follows:

-1. A new release of a library is created.
-(Releases are manually created right now, but will be moved towards automation in the future.)
+1. **Release Creation:** A new release of a library is manually created.
+(We aim to automate this in the future.)
-2. All repositories for firmware using that library are notified of the new release.
+2. **Notification:** All firmware repositories using the library are notified of the new release.
-3. A new commit is automatically made to each firmware repository, updating the library version in the `platformio.ini` file.
+3. **Update Commit:** An automated commit updates the library version in the `platformio.ini` file of each firmware repository.
-4. The standard firmware build process is triggered, creating a new firmware binary with the updated library version.
+4. **Build Trigger:** The standard firmware build process is triggered, generating a new firmware binary with the updated library version.
-5. Upon successful build, a new release is created for the firmware repository, versioned based on the changes in the library being major, minor, or patch.
+5. **Release Creation:** Upon successful build, a new firmware release is created, versioned according to the library changes (major, minor, or patch).

 ## Firmware

-Changes to the firmware repositories are infrequent, as most functionality is encapsulated within the shared libraries.
-When changes are made, they are typically limited to modifications in the PlatformIO configurations or hardware-specific code.
-Currently new builds are triggered on every commit to the main branch, but this will be replaced with a proper process utilizing a development branch and pull requests in the near future.
+Firmware repository changes are infrequent, as most functionality resides within shared libraries.
+Changes typically involve PlatformIO configurations or hardware-specific code.
+Currently, new builds are triggered on every commit to the main branch.
+We plan to transition to a development branch and pull requests for a more structured process.

 ## Backend Libraries

-Similar to the firmware libraries, the backend services rely on a number of shared libraries for things like database access, logging, and MQTT communication.
-These libraries are updated frequently, and a CI/CD pipeline is used to ensure that all services are using the latest versions.
+Backend services rely on shared libraries for database access, logging, and MQTT communication.
+While these libraries are not frequently updated, a CI/CD pipeline ensures all services use the latest versions.

-The process for updating backend libraries is similar to that for firmware libraries:
+The update process for backend libraries is similar to firmware libraries:

-1. A new release of a library is created manually.
+1. **Release Creation:** A new release of a library is manually created.
-2. All repositories for backend services using that library are notified of the new release.
+2. **Notification:** All backend service repositories using the library are notified of the new release.
-3. A new commit is automatically made to each service repository, updating the library version in the `go.mod` file.
+3. **Update Commit:** An automated commit updates the library version in the `go.mod` file of each service repository.
-4. The standard build process is triggered.
+4. **Build Trigger:** The standard build process is initiated.

 ## Backend

-The build system for the backend is under development.
-Currently, changes are made directly in the main branch of each service repository.
-Commits trigger a build process outlined below:
+The backend build system is under development.
+Currently, changes are committed directly to the main branch of each service repository, triggering the following build process:

-1. The go binary is built using the latest commit from the main branch.
+1. **Build:** The Go binary is built using the latest commit from the main branch.
-2. If successful, it is recompiled within a lean docker container.
+2. **Recompile:** If successful, the binary is recompiled within a lean Docker container.
-3. Version is determined based on the latest commit message.
+3. **Versioning:** The version is determined based on the latest commit message.
-4. The container is pushed to dockerhub.
+4. **Push to DockerHub:** The container is pushed to DockerHub.
-5. A new release is created for the service repository.
+5. **Release Creation:** A new release is created for the service repository.

 ## Documentation

 Code documentation is built using Hugo, Docsy, and Dart Sass.
-API documentation is generated using redoc, and all documentation is hosted on GitHub Pages.
+API documentation is generated with Redoc, and all documentation is hosted on GitHub Pages.

-Documentation is automatically updated on push to the `main` branch of the documentation repository.
-The following steps are taken in a cloud hosted runner:
+Documentation updates are triggered on push to the `main` branch of the documentation repository, following these steps in a cloud-hosted runner:

-1. Checkout the repository
+1. **Checkout:** Checkout the documentation repository.
-2. Install Node and Redoc CLI
+2. **Install Dependencies:** Install Node, Redoc CLI, Hugo, and Dart Sass.
-3. Generate API documentation
+3. **Generate API Documentation:** Generate API documentation.
-4. Install Hugo and Dart Sass
-5. Configure Github Pages
-6. Install all dependencies
+4. **Configure:** Configure GitHub Pages.
-7. Build the site
+5. **Build:** Build the site.
-8. Deploy the site to Github Pages
+6. **Deploy:** Deploy the site to GitHub Pages.